johnnyqbui/Houston-Shelters/README.md

-This app displays list of shelters in Houston for Hurricane Harvey evacuees.
+This app displays list of shelters in Houston for Hurricane Harvey evacuees using data from: https://data.world/sya/harvey-resources/workspace/file?datasetid=list-of-shelters-around-texas&filename=Texas-area-shelter-availability.xlsx

+Thanks Sya

 ## How to run development